trillianx/educative_notes/Data_Structures/Trees/Trees.md

 ##### Delete a Node with Two Children

 This is a little more complicated.
-Let's look at the steps to follow:
+The idea is to swap the value in the current node with a value that is larger than the current value.
+So, here's how to:

-1. We search for the node in the BST
+1. We search for the node that has the value we are looking for in the BST
-2. Once we have found it, we look to see if they have children.
+2. Once found, we look to see if they have right child.
-3. If they have children, we find the minimum value in the right subtree.
-This is found traversing the left branch of the tree which will have the minimum value
+3. If they have a right child or a right subtree, we traverse, the left branch of the right subtree.
+This will ensure that we get the value which is higher than the value we wish to delete.
-4. We swap this minimum value with the value we wish to delete.
+4. We swap this value with the value we wish to delete.
 5. Now we delete the value we original planned to delete

 Now let's implement the deletion method